Let them get dirty. Let them play with the dog on the floor. Don’t worry so much about washing their hands.

 Although he points out that researchers aren’t yet close to testing possible treatments on human beings, this latest finding is a key step in reaching that larger goal.

 “I think this study opens the door to two potential applications,” says Turvey.
 “The first would be some type of diagnostic test where we could, say, take a stool sample in that first couple of months of life and look to see if the FLVR bacteria are low, as a way of identifying children who are at higher risk of having asthma.
-The benefits of knowing that are that these children could be watched more carefully and maybe started on preventative asthma medicines earlier.”
+These children could then be watched more carefully and maybe started on preventative asthma medicines earlier.”

 “But the ultimate goal really would be to try to prevent this disease,” he adds.
 “In order to do that we’d have to develop a safe version of the FLVR bacteria that might be able to administered to children in early life – something like a probiotic.
 That’s the ambitious goal, but it’s important to emphasize that we don’t know a lot of these bacteria – the FLVR family – so we’re working hard to understand and be sure that this would be safe.”